 As part of the 2014 fiscal year budget, the Massachusetts Legislature amended M.G.L. c.
-130 § 44 to authorize the possession and sale of frozen shell-on lobster tails weighing at least 3 ounces, and this action became law when the budget was signed by Governor Deval Patrick on July 12, 2013.
+130 § 44 to authorize the possession and sale of frozen shell-on lobster tails weighing at least 3 ounces, and this action became law when the budget was signed on July 12, 2013.
 All wholesale and retail seafood dealers and food establishments are now authorized to sell frozen shell-on lobster tails in Massachusetts and consumers may possess this food product for personal use.

 In response to the above change in state law, the Division of Marine Fisheries (MarineFisheries) will not seek to enforce its existing, conflicting regulations at 322 CMR 6.32 and is in the process of amending these regulations to conform them to state law.